Forero-Mateo/Stroke_Prediction_and_Inference/README.md

 The goal of the project was to execute data exploration and model creation in the hope of building a risk measure compareable to the physician established CHADS-VAS Score.
 This tool uses age, biological gender, presence of congestive heart failure, hypertension, history of strokes, heart disease and diabetes to predict risk of stroke.
 Creating a model that uses similar variables in addition to adding social determinants of health such as marriage status, work type, and residence type may provide a better prediction than is currently being used.

+It's important to note that the overarching goal is not to predict strokes perfectly, but to adequately stratify patient risk.

+### Models Used
+- Binomial Logit Model with assumed dispersion coefficient of 1
+- Gradient Boosting Classifier
+- Random Forest Classifier

 ### Techniques Used
 - Random Forest missing value imputations
 - Grid Search hyperparameter optimization
 - Logistic Model Step AIC parameter selection
 - Cross Validation for model optimization and metric comparison
 - Fold-only SMOTE to balance the dataset response proportions and prevent data leakage
+- Custom threshold optimization cost function [F-Beta Score]
+- Parallel computing to decrease model training time
+- Data inference from model results
--
+- Partial Dependence Plots